sgnn7/ez_gpg/README.md

 # ez_gpg
 Personal take on what a GPG UI should look like

-PS: There's not much here besides the main window and a widget that can list your GPG keys (the combo isn't visible anywhere) for now.
+PS: There's not much here besides the Main and Encrypt windows UIs (for now)

 Preliminary workflow (really bad scaling):